amykatherines/stock-analysis/README.md

-# Stock Analysis Challenge – Evaluating Refactored Code
+# Stock Analysis Challenge – Refactoring Analysis Macro
 ## Project Overview
 Our client, Steve, asked us to automate the calculation of the trade volume and price change for a set of “Green” stock tickers within 2 specific years.
 Steve wants to help his parents choose better performing stocks than the one they chose originally - “DQ”.
 He also wants to be able to evaluate more stocks in the future so he needs a well performing analysis tool where he can increase the number of stocks he evaluates.